Coronavirus (COVID-19) and CRPS

 Source: Public Health England ‘Guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from COVID-19’

-This advice regarding shielding is for your own personal protection, it is currently not endforced, meaning you don’t have to follow this guidance.
+This advice regarding shielding is for your own personal protection, it is currently not enforced, meaning you don’t have to follow this guidance.
 However it is for your benefit and protection against the Coronavirus COVID-19.
+Therefore please strictly adhere to the social distancing rules.

 The NHS will be in touch probably by letter with those people who are part of this group.
 However if you think you fall into one of the extremely vulnerable categories listed above and you have not received a letter by Sunday 29 March 2020 or been contacted by your GP, then you are advised to discuss your concerns with your GP or hospital clinician.